 Whenever the head gets worn out or the bristles become weak, the BrushSync technology warns you.
 This maintains performance at the desired level.
-On average, a head must be replaced every 3 months.
+On average, you must replace a brush head every 3 months.

 For BrushSync to work, however, you will need replacement brush heads that are embedded with the chip.
-These heads are slightly costlier than third-party alternatives.
+Of course, these heads are slightly costlier than third-party alternatives.
 But considering the advantages, the higher price is worthwhile.

 All three brushing modes are excellent at cleaning teeth and removing plaque.

-In Gum Care mode, the cycle lasts even longer.
+- In Gum Care mode, the cycle lasts even longer.
 Out of the three minutes, the first 2 minutes are for cleaning.
-The last minute is for massaging and stimulating the gums.
+However, the last minute is for massaging and stimulating the gums.
 For users with sensitive teeth and previous gum infections or gingivitis, this is ideal.

 This is also a less aggressive cleaning mode which avoids pressure or vibration on sensitive and fragile teeth and gums.
 But it is not possible to adjust the intensity of brushing action.
 For that you will need a more advanced electric toothbrush like the Philips Sonicare DiamondClean Smart 9300 model.

 If you’ve seen other Philips Sonicare ProtectiveClean 5300 reviews then you’ll already be aware of the importance of a pressure sensor.
 It is easy to unconsciously press down too hard on your teeth while brushing.
-This could cause injury to teeth and gums.
+Therefore, it could cause injury to teeth and gums.